 Here, we break down the types of batteries commonly found in Australian workplaces.
 We’ll also detail some of the hazards involved and how you can meet the battery spill containment requirements.

-Common Types Of Batteries
+Common Types of Batteries

 Whether you’re running a generator, using a solar power system, driving a forklift or working with an electric drill, nearly all organisations rely on some type of batteries to power their operations.